kanishk-debug/illumination-depth-study/README.md

 - Hyperparameter sensitivity check (gain/clipLimit) across both a winning and a losing TUM sequence, to test robustness of both results.

+  ## Practical scope of this method

+The four TUM sequences represent global extremes — a whole scene that is uniformly texture/structure-rich or uniformly starved.
+Most real-world scenes are not globally uniform; they mix texture-rich and texture-starved regions within a single frame (e.g. a patterned floor under a blank ceiling, or a snowy trail with scattered rocks and footprints against open snow).
+Applying this method as a blanket, whole-image preprocessing step is therefore not recommended for general scenes — the results above show it can actively hurt accuracy on already information-rich content.
+The method's demonstrated use case is texture/structure-starved scenes or regions specifically (blank walls, fog, snow, low-detail industrial surfaces), not general-purpose preprocessing.
+A natural extension, motivated directly by this limitation and by the failed global adaptive-gain attempt above, is per-region rather than per-image adaptive gain — applying enhancement only to locally texture-starved patches within a mixed scene, left unexplored here.

 ## Positioning relative to prior work

 Related, but methodologically distinct: RADepthNet and DeLightMono use